 Thankful for the Help

-This process takes time, but I do it at night when I’m watching a movie or when the kids are outside.
+This process takes time, but I do it at night when watching a movie or the kids are outside.
 I do not put any pressure on myself at all.
 One thing I invested in was an external hard drive.
-I have not only saved my pics on a CD but also a flash drive.
-From the flash drive, I put them all on my external hard drive.
+I have not only saved my pics on a CD but also on a flash drive.
+I put them all on my external hard drive from the flash drive.
 Next, I delete them off my computer.
 Let’s face it, computers crash.
 My pictures were not going to crash with them.
 Sorry, Charlie.
 Not going to happen.
 Not on my watch.